marc0bortolotti/Affective-AI-Music-Improviser/README.md

 **NOTE:** If you want to run a simulated MIDI instruments, select "Simulate Instrument" as INPUT port.

 ### GUI
-If you want to see the internal state of the Improviser, you can run the sketch in the folder Processing.
+If you want to see the internal state of the Improviser, you can run this [Processing sketch](gui/Processing/main.pde).
 The state is represented through a bouncing emoticon that indicates the level of satisfation of the Improviser.